 Most people love to have fun in the sun, but too much sun exposure can significantly make a hit on your skin.
 Sun damage can make you look older than you are, and in some cases be dangerous.

-The good news is that Dr. John Mesa, MD, a Board Certified Cosmetic Latin Plastic Surgeon offers in New Jersey and New York City chemical peels and skin cream restorative treatments to reduce the telltale signs of sun damage and get your skin back to looking its best.
+The good news is that Dr. Mesa, a Board Certified Cosmetic Latin Plastic Surgeon offers in New Jersey and New York City, uses chemical peels and skin cream restorative treatments to reduce the telltale signs of sun damage and get your skin back to looking its best.

 Compared with laser skin treatments, these minimally invasive treatments allows for a safer, effective and more economical treatment that’s tailored to your needs, thus avoiding surcharging the cost of buying or leasing a laser device.